 Go to Loadmill and open the recorded test in your Test Suite.

 Run the Test Suite by pressing the "RUN SUITE" button and see your results. 🥳 Visit this page to learn more about the Loadmill Chrome recorder extension.

 Click NEW TEST SUITE, give it a name.

 You can notice that there is one Test flow already created in it and you just need to fill it out.
 The first request will be to get our login page, enter its name, put URL -

-6. Press "Advanced".
-This is a place where we set different parameters taken from the response.
-Content type will be
+6. Press Advanced.
+This is a place where we set the request body, headers, extractions and assertions.
+Enter Content type -

 application/x-www-form-urlencoded , body -